Saturday Night Bingo!

-PHS is responsible to provide managers for ½ of the gaming nights.
-We have agreed to manage the 3rd and 4th Saturdays during the current fiscal year, with Casa Grande handling the 1st and 2nd Saturdays of each month.
-Co-chair teams (of 2) work at least one Saturday per month and run the evenings activities.
-Duties include arriving at 4:00pm to direct the students setting up the room for the evening, assigning workers their tasks, deciding what floor games to play, reconciling the cash bag and making a deposit on Monday, and getting the chairman’s bag to the next week’s co-chairs.
+Each school is responsible to provide managers for ½ of the gaming nights.
+Co-chair teams of 2 work about one Saturday per month and run the evening’s activities.
+Duties include arriving at 3:30 pm to direct the students setting up the room for the evening, assigning Parent Volunteers their tasks, deciding what floor games to sell, calling bingo, reconciling the cash bag, making a deposit, and getting the Bingo Bag to the next week’s co-chairs.
 Co-chairs also recruit new personnel, train workers and co-chairs.
 Petaluma High is actively looking for 1-2 new Co-Chairs.
 Training is provided.

 This vital position oversees all of these activities plus coordinates scheduling, facilitates communication between the two schools.